Kirkintilloch: Culture

 Kirkintilloch Learning Centre is located on Southbank Road, overlooking the Forth and Clyde Canal, an offshoot of Cumbernauld College.

 Locally, a G66+ Live!
-Cultural festival offers a wide range of events from talks on history in local churches to musical events in the town's local bars, such as Bar Bliss, dramas and also entries from the schools in the G66 postcode area.
+Cultural festival offers a wide range of events from talks on history in local churches to musical events in the town's local bars. dramas and also entries from the schools in the G66 postcode area.
 G66+ Live! is annual festival taking place in June.
 Kirkintilloch's most successful musical ensemble is its brass band, the Kirkintilloch Band, who were crowned Scottish Brass Band Champions in 2007 and who have had success in competitions both in Scotland and further afield.
 Each August the local Canal Festival takes place.

 An amateur theatre group, the Kirkintilloch Players, is based at the Turret Theatre in the Eastside area of Kirkintilloch, the former home of the town's Liberal Club.

 The town has a pipe band of the same name, Kirkintilloch Pipe Band.
 Established on 12 November 1888, it takes part in civic and private events in the local and surrounding areas and also takes part in competition.
 Its pipers and drummers are mostly from the local area and the band still practises weekly in the Hillhead Community Centre.